ve3wwg/ESP8266_TCP_UDP/README.md

 $ make

+Use target clobber, if you made changes and you need to rebuild:

+$ make clobber

+to clobber and rebuild:

+$ make clobber all

-and then invoke the test program:
+You can get help from the test program:

 $ ./posix -h
 Usage: posix [-R [-W]] [-c:] [-p:] [-b:] [-d:] [-j:] [-P:] [-r] [-o:] [-D:] [-A:] [-v] [-h]